artlife-solutions/micro/README.md

 # micro

-A tiny and very opinionated microservices framework inspired expressjs.
+A tiny and very opinionated microservices framework inspired by expressjs.

 This is library to host all the common and boring features shared between our microservices.